-This comprehensive guide is the ultimate resource for buying an electric scooter.
-You will learn about electric scooter price classes, basic features, distributors, maintenance, and some tools that will help you with your buying research.
+This comprehensive beginner’s guide is the ultimate resource for buying an electric scooter.
+You will learn about price classes, features to consider, tips for riding, maintenance, safety, laws, component parts, micromobility, and electric scooter history, and gain some tools that will help you with your buying research.

 Budget Electric Scooters (<$300)

-Most scooters in this category are not recommended for anything but minimal or light recreational use.
-At this budget price-point, expect: under-powered motors, low capacity batteries, weak brakes, and spotty build quality.
-However, that said there are some excellent and very functional values in this category.
-They are worth taking a look at if you this is your budget.
+Most scooters that fall into the budget e-scooter class are not recommended for anything but minimal or light recreational use.
+At this budget price point, expect under-powered motors, low capacity batteries, and weak brakes.
+However, there are some excellent and very functional electric scooters in this category.
+They are worth taking a look at if this fits your budget.

-These scooters are great for traveling shorter distances, have reasonable range, and suitable build quality for daily commuting.
-Expect occasional repairs over the few year expected lifetime.
-They are best when your commute has relatively smooth surfaces and not a lot of steep hills.
+These scooters are great for traveling shorter distances, have a reasonable range, and suitable build quality for daily commuting.
+Expect occasional repairs over the few years expected lifetime.
+Budget commuter scooters are best when your commute has relatively smooth surfaces and not a lot of steep hills.
 They are light enough that you can fold and carry them up stairs once in a while.

-These scooters typically add suspension, larger motors, bigger batteries, and better brakes to the budget offerings.
-The ride will be more comfortable, safer, and have better range due to these upgrades.
-However, there is a tradeoff with increased weight and size that will make loading into a car or carrying up stairs more difficult.
+Scooters in the premium commuter class typically add suspension, larger motors, bigger batteries, and better brakes to the budget and mid-range offerings.
+The ride will be more comfortable, safer, and have a better range due to these upgrades.
+However, there is a tradeoff with increased weight (around 40 lbs) that makes loading into a car or carrying upstairs more difficult.

-These scooters are the highest performing in every category except portability.
-They have massive, sometimes dual motors (some reaching speeds above 40 MPH), extended battery life for extreme range (40+ miles), top-notch suspension, and hydraulically-activated disc brakes for stopping at fast speeds.
-Although still capable for daily commuting, their larger tires are the only ones suited for off-roading.
-These are the heaviest as well (typically 50+ lbs), so if you need to fold and carry these scooters, make sure you are comfortable with the weight.
+Extreme scooters like these are the highest performing in every category except portability.
+They have massive, dual motors (some reaching speeds above 40 mph), extended battery life for extreme range (>40 miles), top-notch suspension, and hydraulically-activated disc brakes for stopping at fast speeds.
+Although still suitable for daily commuting, their larger tires are the only ones built for off-roading.
+These extreme performance scooters are the heaviest as well (typically +70 lbs), so if you need to fold and carry these scooters, make sure you are comfortable with the weight.

 Electric Scooter Features